 You will be asked to enter the four digit password every time you turn on the projector.
 If you enter the wrong password, the password error message displays.
-You can retry by turning off the projector (by pressing Power) and start again, or if you did not record the password in this manual, and you absolutely do not remember it, you can use the password recall procedure.
+You can retry by pressing Up \triangle , or if you did not record the password in this manual, and you absolutely do not remember it, you can use the password recall procedure.

-To enter the password recall procedure
+Entering the password recall procedure

-Press and hold Right for 5 seconds.
+Press and hold Pright for 5 seconds.
 The projector will display a coded number on the screen.
 Seek help from the local BenQ service center to decode the number.
 You may be required to provide proof of purchase documentation to verify that you are an authorized user of the projector.

-To change the password
+Changing the password

 - 1. Open the on-screen menu and go to Setting > Change Password. - 2.
-Press Left 4 or Right ▶ .
+Press ◄ Left or ▶ Right.
 A "Password Change" message displays. - 3.
 Enter the old password. - i.
 If the password is correct, you can go on to enter new password.

-IMPORTANT: Write your selected password down here in this manual so that it is available to you should you ever forget it.
+MPORTANT: Write your selected password down here in this manual so that it is available to you should you ever forget it.

 Password: